 Guest speakers offer first-hand knowledge with inside tips and personal experience.
 This fun and exciting Course is one you won’t want to miss.

-The Course introduces the student to the planning of interiors through drafting the space on paper and portfolio presentation.
+The Course introduces the student to the planning of interiors through drafting the space on paper and final concepts.
 The student is taken through the steps of designing a home from initial spaceplanning, furniture selection, window treatments, Upon successful completion of the Certificate Course, the student will receive a Certificate in